qsharp-community/qsharp-community.github.io/_posts/2020-06-02-qsharp-python-linux.md

 ![Oh no!!](/assets/images/qsharp-linux-python-iqsharpinstall-error.png "Oh no!!")

 We know that it can't be one of the first two reasons - the spelling is fine, and `dotnet-iqsharp` certainly exists having run the first command just fine.
 The issue then must be with the path.
-It turns out that when installing the .NET Core on Linux, it is a [common problem](https://natemcmaster.com/blog/2018/05/12/dotnet-global-tools/#common-errors) that the tools don't get added automatically to your path.
+It turns out that when installing the .NET Core on Linux, it is a <a href="https://natemcmaster.com/blog/2018/05/12/dotnet-global-tools/#common-errors" target="_blank">common problem</a> that the tools don't get added automatically to your path.
 The way to solve this, as per the link above, is by adding them to the path explicitly:

 ```
 $ echo "export PATH=\"\$PATH:\$HOME/.dotnet/tools\"" >> ~/.zshrc